 Where the competition for market shares and company growth is concerned, mergers & acquisitions are playing an important role in the corporate world.
 Typically, one company buys another, or part thereof, and integrates it into its own structures.
 In this way, a competitor is eliminated from the market and its innovations and employees are transferred to the acquirer.

-In view of an increasing competitive pressure, mainly due to limited financial resources and an ensuing need to save costs, even nonprofit organizations recognize the growth and cost savings opportunities associated with acquisitions and mergers.
-Because even nonprofit organizations solicit customers, viewers, patients, members, subsidies, donors and sponsors.
+Even nonprofit organizations solicit customers, viewers, patients, members, subsidies, donors and sponsors.
+In view of an increasing competitive pressure, mainly due to limited financial resources and an ensuing need to save costs, nonprofit organizations, too, recognize the growth and cost savings opportunities associated with acquisitions and mergers ensuring a sustainable development.

-"Hostile" takeovers, which are often given special attention in the newspapers' business sections, are nothing NPOs need to worry about.
+"Hostile" takeovers, which are often given special attention in the media, are nothing nonprofit organizations need to worry about.
 Due to the legal structure of most organizations of the nonprofit sector, it is mostly impossible to acquire the voting majority necessary for taking over the organization's business operations.
-Nonprofit enterprises should rather see mergers and acquisitions as an opportunity to expand their own field of activities allowing them to fulfill their charitable purposes in a sustainable manner.
+Nonprofit enterprises should rather see fusions and mergers as an opportunity to expand their own field of activities allowing them to fulfill their charitable purposes in a sustainable manner.

-Sales and purchases of nonprofit GmbHs show the highest degree of similarity to conventional M&A transactions.
+Sales and purchases of German charitable LLCs (gGmbH) show the highest degree of similarity to conventional M&A transactions.
 The acquisition of a gGmbH may be interesting for both charitable and non-charitable buyers.
 The process is similar to a takeover of a commercial GmbH as, both, asset deals and share deals are possible.

-However, in the context of the required legal and tax due diligence, especially the particularities of the law governing charities and donations must be taken into account.
-Purchasing a gGmbH at imminent risk of losing its nonprofit status will generally be no good deal for the purchaser but the worst case scenario to be avoided by all means.
-A careful due diligence performed by advisors having the appropriate specialist knowledge of the third sector can avoid such kind of nasty surprises.
+However, in the context of the required legal due diligence and tax due diligence, especially the particularities of the law governing charities and donations must be taken into account.
+Purchasing a gGmbH at imminent risk of losing its charitable and tax-exempt status will generally be no good deal for the purchaser but the worst case scenario to be avoided by all means.
+A careful due diligence performed by advisors having the appropriate specialist knowledge of the third sector in Germany can avoid such kind of nasty surprises.

 A special case of M&A transactions in the charitable sector are mergers of foundations.
 From a legal point of view, such mergers (in German also known as "Zusammenlegung") are permissible in particular if an individual foundation is no longer able to fulfill its purpose in accordance with the founder's intentions.
 At the end of the merger process, there will be a new foundation.
 The former foundations transfer their assets and will then be dissolved.